kristersla/school-work/README.md

 # school-work
-this is only used for school work
+only used for school work